-NATHAN J. HOCHMAN DISTRICT ATTORNEY Acquittal: A final determination by a judge or jury that the prosecution did not prove an accused person was guilty beyond a reasonable doubt.
+Acquittal: A final determination by a judge or jury that the prosecution did not prove an accused person was quilty beyond a reasonable doubt.

-Arraignment: A court proceeding at which an accused person is brought before a judge, informed of the charge(s) against them, and a plea - usually not guilty - is entered.
+Arraignment: A court proceeding at which an accused person is brought before a judge, informed of the charge(s) against them, and a plea - usually not quilty - is entered.

-Closing Argument: After all testimony and evidence have been presented at trial, the prosecutor and defense lawyer make final statements summarizing their cases.
+Closing Argument: After all testimony and evidence has been presented at trial, the prosecutor and defense lawyer make final statements summarizing their cases.